 The reviewers shall be persons other than the testers.
 The reviewers are responsible for reviewing the executed setup and/or test to ensure the following: all blanks are filled in, all attachments e.g., pictures are attached and properly identified per protocol, checking the actual vs expected results to ensure the correct “PASS”, “FAIL”, or “Completed” selection was marked.

 Reviewers are not required to be trained to this protocol because their role is to confirm good documentation practices rather than collect or analyze data.
+Reviewers are required to have documented training completed on SOP-0014, Good Documentation Practices.

 General Requirements